crash-and-compile/dc25-problems/intercepts-hard/problem.md

 <div class="textarea">
 <h2>What Happened to My Computer?</h2>

-<p>Your important files are encrypted.<br/>
+<p>Your valuable problem is encrypted.<br/>
-Many of your documents, photos, videos, databases and other files are no longer accessible because they have been encrypted.
+Many of your points, beers, distractions, databases and other items are no longer accessible because they have been encrypted.
 Maybe you are busy looking for a way to recover your files, but do not waste your time.
 Nobody can recover your files without our decryption engine.</p>

 <h2>Can I Recover My Files?</h2>
 <p>Sure.
-We guarantee that you can recover all your files safely and easily.<br/>
+We guarantee that you can recover your problem safely and easily.<br/>
 But you have not so enough time.
-You can decrypt some of your for free.
-Try now by clicking &lt;Decrypt&gt;.<br/>
+You can click &lt;Decrypt&gt; for free.
+Try now!.<br/>
-But if you want to decrypt all your files, you need to pay.<br/>
+But if you want to decrypt the problem, you need to pay.<br/>
-You only have 3 days to submit the payment.
+You only have 1 days to submit the payment.
 After that the price will be doubled.<br/>
-Also, if you don’t pay in 7 days, you won’t be able to recover your files forever.<br/>
+Also, if you don’t pay in 4 days, you won’t be able to recover your problem forever.<br/>
-We will have free events for users who are so poor that they couldn’t pay in 6 months.
+We will have free events for users who are so poor that they couldn’t pay in 6 months.</p>

 <h2>How Do I Pay?</h2>